The Paramedic Profession

-The Loyola University Medical Center’s Paramedic Program is an 11-month course of study based on the U.S. Department of Transportation’s 2009 National Emergency Medical Services Education Standards for paramedic instruction.
+The Loyola University Medical Center’s Paramedic Academy is an 11-month course of study based on the U.S. Department of Transportation’s 2009 National Emergency Medical Services Education Standards for paramedic instruction.
 This program is designed to provide the student with the cognitive, psychomotor, and affective skills that are essential in performing the duties of a Paramedic.
-The LUMC Paramedic Program offers a broad educational experience, utilizing some of the best clinical settings in the Midwest.
+The LUMC Paramedic Academy offers a broad educational experience, utilizing some of the best clinical settings in the Midwest.
 The course is comprised of formal classroom instruction, a variety of clinical rotations in medical center and community hospital settings, and a comprehensive field internship with local Fire Departments.

-The LUMC Paramedic Program demands student commitment and dedication to life-long learning.
+The LUMC Paramedic Academy demands student commitment and dedication to life-long learning.
 Classes meet three days a week (Tuesday, Wednesday and Thursday from 0900 to 1630).
 The course incorporates a variety of teaching methods including lecture, small group activities, student teaching sessions, and skills laboratories.
 Students are encouraged and supported by their instructors to take responsibility for their learning, and to develop a knowledge base that will make them leaders in the Emergency Medical Services field.

 The LUMC Paramedic curriculum also includes instruction in the following specialty courses, geared towards creating well-trained, well-rounded paramedics:

 - Advanced Stroke Life Support (ASLS)

 - Geriatric Education for EMS (GEMS)